 - Provide updated, relevant, and current disability documentation if requested.

 - Complete necessary forms for requesting accommodations (textbooks, note taking services, assistive technology, etc.).

 - Meet with faculty to discuss individual accommodation needs.

 If a student experiences absences as a result of their disability, they should notify their instructors and the Office of Disability Services immediately.
 Additional documentation will be required.

-If accommodations include books in alternate format, interpreter services, note taker services or accessible classroom furniture, contact the Office of Disability Services immediately after registering for classes and prior to the start of the semester.
+If accommodations include books in alternate format, interpreter services, note taker services or accessible classroom furniture, contact the Office of Accessibility immediately after registering for classes and prior to the start of the semester.
 All assistive technology on loan must be turned in at the end of each semester.
 A hold will be placed on the student’s record if the equipment is not returned.

 Regardless of disability, all students must comply with the Pitt Community College Student Code of Conduct.
 Adherence to and compliance with the Code of Conduct is considered a core requirement of ongoing enrollment at the college.
 Students with disabilities are subject to the same disciplinary policies, procedures and sanctions as non-disabled students.

 At least a two-day notice is required in order to test in the ODS Testing Room.
 If our office does not receive a verbal request for test administration from the student, we cannot administer the test.
 It is the student’s responsibility to ensure the request for test administration has been communicated with faculty and staff (please refer to ODS Testing Accommodation Policy).